 \section{Conclusion}

 We analyzed a penalty approximation of a decoupled Markovian doubly reflected BSDE in the computational regime where penalization is coupled with time discretization.
-The central difficulty in the two-barrier setting is that the error produced by evaluating the obstacles along an approximated forward process enters multiplied by the penalty parameter \(\lambda\), and unlike in the single-barrier case, no simple transformation removes this amplification for both obstacles simultaneously.
+The central difficulty in the two-barrier setting is that the error produced by evaluating the obstacles along an approximated forward process is multiplied by the penalty parameter \(\lambda\).
+In contrast to the single-barrier case, no simple transformation removes this amplification for both obstacles simultaneously.
 This motivates the two-grid construction, in which the forward process is resolved separately from the backward discretization.

 Under additional structural assumptions motivated by typical financial barriers, we sharpened the penalization error and obtained a uniform \(O(\lambda^{-1})\) bound for the value process.
-Combining this with the fully discrete scheme yields explicit error bounds in \((\Delta t,\tilde{\Delta t},\lambda)\) and transparent parameter-coupling rules.
+Combining this with the fully discrete scheme yields explicit error bounds in \((\Delta t,\tilde{\Delta t},\lambda)\) and transparent parameter coupling rules.
 In particular, in the \(Z\)-independent case, choosing

 recovers the target \(O(\Delta t^{1/2})\) rate for the value process.